 Followed by neglect from his mother and being an outcast from society, we follow Chron through a series of life events like his encounters with a drug dealer called Juan and his sexual experiences.

 The film ends with an emotional encounter between Chron and his friend Kevin discussing Chron’s sexuality.
 The scene cuts to a memory Chron has of himself standing on a beach in the moonlight.

-A tear jerker like no other, Moonlight is an emotional story that soberingly makes us aware of our privileges.
+A tear-jerker like no other, Moonlight is an emotional story that soberingly makes us aware of our privileges.
 The cinematographer James Laxton however created imagery not conventional of this film style.
-Instead of a very realistic feel, the scenes appear more dreamlike and hypnotises us into Chron’s story.
+Instead of a very realistic feel, the scenes appear more dreamlike and hypnotize us into Chron’s story.

 Instead of viewing the narrative from an audience perspective, you feel you are living Chron’s life right there with him making it all the more emotional.

-Moonlight received the critical affirmation it deserves with winning 161 awards and nominated for another 288.
+Moonlight received the critical affirmation it deserved winning 161 awards and being nominated for another 288.
 As Well as winning the Academy Award for best picture in 2017, Moonlight is often credited as the best film of 2016!